Tanzania Travel Guide

 Malaria

-Malaria is widespread throughout Tanzania with the exception of high-altitude areas.
+Malaria is widespread throughout Kenya with the exception of high-altitude areas.
 As Malaria medications vary from country to country, make sure your physician knows you will be travelling to Kenya.
 We recommend taking malaria pills a few days prior to your trip and a few days after you are back home.

 HIV/AIDS is no more a problem in Tanzania than anywhere else in the world.
 Provided you are not taking undue risks, you have nothing to worry.